June

 See commerce caseEach team documents how an alert travels from signal to approval to action, including human takeover moments.

-See design language caseTailored next route
+See design language caseRecommended next step

-If the visitor wants guided pressure, route them into the build program.
+If the visitor wants guided pressure, send them into the build program.
 If they need proof first, send them into the portfolio archive.
 If they want to scope a real engagement, send them straight into the labs request flow.